BioComputingUP/STRPsearch/README.md

 - `--keep-temp / --no-keep-temp`: Whether to keep the temporary directory and files.
 Default: no-keep-temp
 - `--pymol-pse / --no-pymol-pse`: Whether to create and output PyMOL session files.
 Default: no-pymol-pse
 - `--help`: Show this message and exit
+- `--db` : Path to databases to use

 ## download-pdb